This post contains affiliate links. See our disclosure policy here.

 Lime Juice: This is the liquid juice of a lime.
 We used freshly squeezed lime juice.

-Vanilla Extract: This is a sweetener that adds vanilla flavor.
-We used Simply Organic Pure Vanilla Extract.
+Vanilla Extract: This is a flavoring made with vanilla beans, ethyl alcohol, and water.
+We used Simply Organic Pure Madagascar Vanilla Extract.

 Tasting Notes